peterhurford/pasteur_cube_ghost_theme/README.md

-# Source

-The default theme for [Ghost](http://github.com/tryghost/ghost/).
-This is the latest development version of Source!
-If you're just looking to download the latest release, head over to the [releases](https://github.com/TryGhost/Source/releases) page.

-&nbsp;
+# Pasteur Cube Ghost Theme

+This is the theme for the front-end of https://www.pasteurscube.com/

+It was built as a modification of [the Source theme](https://github.com/TryGhost/Source) for [Ghost](http://github.com/tryghost/ghost/), intended to be in "Highlight" mode.

+The modifications are to:

+- Simplify the front page and highlight the featured posts more cleanly
+- Move the nagging box for subscriptions all the way to the bottom

+That's it!

-# First time using a Ghost theme?
+# Notes on Ghost themes

 Ghost uses a simple templating language called [Handlebars](http://handlebarsjs.com/) for its themes.

 This theme has lots of code comments to help explain what's going on just by reading the code.
-Once you feel comfortable with how everything works, we also have full [theme API documentation](https://ghost.org/docs/themes/) which explains every possible Handlebars helper and template.
+Once you feel comfortable with how everything works, Ghost also has full [theme API documentation](https://ghost.org/docs/themes/) which explains every possible Handlebars helper and template.

 **The main files are:**